xvan/vb6-merge-driver/README.md

 * Ignores GUID and Library Names are ignored.
 * Matches version number and library path
 * Relative Library paths and resolved their
-* If two references Math, they're merged with a keep-ours strategy
+* If two references match, they're merged with a keep-ours strategy

 this allows to solve merging conflicts like